jankleinert/k8s-visualizer-backend/README.md

 # How to deploy on OpenShift using the web console

 Create a new project
+Create a service account "default" for that project with view permissions
 Add to Project > Browse Catalog
 Select Red Hat OpenJDK 8
 Click Next